 How to Cook Quinoa

-Everyone loves this protein-rich superfood.
-But do you know how to cook quinoa so it turns out light and fluffy?
-We'll teach you!
+Do you love this protein-rich superfood?
+We'll teach you how to cook quinoa so it turns out light and fluffy.

 What’s not to love about quinoa?
-This super grain is not only nutty and textured, but it’s also a nutritional powerhouse.
-(Did you know it’s a complete protein, providing all nine essential amino acids our body needs?)
-It makes an incredible base for hearty dinner bowls, healthy breakfasts and fun salads.
+This super grain is not only nutty and textured, but it’s also a nutritional powerhouse and is a great way to get protein into a plant-based diet.
+It makes an incredible base for healthy dinner bowls, filling breakfasts and fun salads.
 Plus, learning how to cook quinoa is easy!

 How Much Quinoa Does 1 Cup Make?